Mammoth (TV series): Theme

-Mammoths title song was created by television composing veteran Mike Post, who was responsible for other shows such as The Rockford Files, Law & Order and The A-Team.
+Mammoths opening title song was created by television composing veteran Mike Post, who was responsible for other shows such as The Rockford Files, Law & Order and The A-Team.
 Bubbins told Chortle: "I interviewed the king of theme tunes, Mike Post, for a BBC Wales radio show, and we hit it off.
 He told me to get in touch if the TV show I was writing ever got commissioned.
 So I did."

+Each episode has a different closing song.